Tết: Music

-A fortune, happy, peaceful year

-If you’re farmer, you’ll gain more

-If you’re dealers, you’ll earn more.

-The song summarizes some of the main Tet traditions.
-During Tet, it is traditional for Vietnamese people to travel to their hometowns, hence the lyrics “People traveling here and there.”
+The song summarizes some of the main Tết traditions.
+During Tết, it is traditional for Vietnamese people to travel to their hometowns, hence the lyrics "People traveling here and there."

 Typically, there are large fireworks displays in most major cities.
 Prior to 1995, it was customary to use firecrackers at individual homes; however, the government banned the production and use of these fireworks due to fatal accidents.
-In December 2020 a regulation was passed that allows “anyone aged 18 and older with legal capacity” to purchase sparklers for special occasions.
-The regulations went into effect on January 11, 2020.
+In December 2020 a regulation was passed that allows "anyone aged 18 and older with legal capacity" to purchase sparklers for special occasions.
+The regulations went into effect on January 11, 2021.

 While the song is not inherently religious, it does reference pagodas, a tiered tower used by Buddhists and Taoists for worship.
 Many Buddhist altars are set up in the weeks leading up to Tet.

-The line “If you’re a farmer, you’ll gain more” refers to beliefs held by many Vietnamese people about the effects the new year will bring on agriculture.
+The line "If you're a farmer, you'll gain more" refers to beliefs held by many Vietnamese people about the effects the new year will bring on agriculture.
 Tet symbolizes the start of the spring season.
 Farmers traditionally use this time as an opportunity to remember the gods of harvest.
-The next line, “If you’re dealers, you’ll earn more” refers to the amount of work retailers do in order to be prepared for the surge of shopping in preparation for the holiday.
+The next line, "If you're dealers, you'll earn more" refers to the amount of work retailers do in order to be prepared for the surge of shopping in preparation for the holiday.